graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - EDFS to the rescue!
+- Also known as Event-Driven Federated Subscriptions
 - It solves all of the traditional issues we talked about by using message brokers like NATS, Kafka, or Redis
 - Starting v2, Hive Gateway's pubsub has built-in adapters making setup with any of these message brokers easy
 - Perfect for real-time features that need to scale to thousands of users!
-- Here's a cool feature: with EDFS, you can emit only the keys of a type and the gateway will resolve the rest of the fields
+- Here's a cool feature: with EDFS, you can emit only the keys of a GraphQL type and the gateway will resolve the rest of the fields
-- For example, our Post type has an "id" key - you can publish a message to NATS "postAdded" subject containing only the "id" field, but request more fields in the GraphQL subscription query
+- For example, our Post type has an "id" key - you can publish a message to NATS containing only the "id" field, but request more fields in the GraphQL subscription query
 - The gateway will intelligently resolve any other fields provided in the GraphQL subscription query, fetching data from the appropriate subgraphs as needed
 -->